How many professional development hours do teachers receive?

 No, your iPLAY mentor will work with you on how to best utilise your existing sports equipment.

 Teachers will learn how to improve the quality of PE and school sport during the iPLAY program.
-This is done via online modules, a two-hour workshop, and mentoring sessions.
-Topics include physically active homework, classroom energizers, and increasing student enjoyment and engagement.
+This is usually done via online modules, a two-hour workshop, and mentoring sessions, but principals can choose what they want to offer their teachers.
+Topics include physically active homework, classroom energisers, and increasing student enjoyment and engagement.

 Leaders are teachers that complete extra training to improve the physical activity culture within the school.
 This includes improving playgrounds to help children be more active, engaging parents in PE at home, and linking the school to local, community sport.